KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 ### Query \#2: Find all self-directed actors
 This query is meant to find all actors that have acted in a movie that they have also directed.
-For SQL, this results in a slight extension of the three-way join in Sec. \ref{sec:query1}, making it a four-way join.
+For SQL, this results in a slight extension of the three-way join in [Sec. @sec:query1], making it a four-way join.

 ```sql
 SELECT Person.name, Movie.title, ActedIn.played_role